 As well has a highly differentiated curriculum, at Oak View School we also use some specific strategies to support our pupils with their learning.
 These include:

-At the core of Essex steps is the concept that challenging behaviour is related to individual pupils circumstances and
+At the core of Essex steps is the concept that challenging behaviour is related to individual pupils circumstances and needs.

 Staff understand the background and theory to challenging behaviour, the need to prepare environments for pupils and how to deescalate situations calmly.
 Staff work with different pupils to understand how each pupil has ‘triggers’ and understand their environment needs.